hyperledger/fabric/docs/source/chaincode.rst

 You can use the Fabric chaincode lifecycle by creating a new channel and setting the channel capabilities to V2_0.
-You will not be able to use the old lifecycle to install, instantiate, or update a chaincode on a channels with V2_0 capabilities enabled.
+You will not be able to use the old lifecycle to install, instantiate, or update a chaincode on channels with V2_0 capabilities enabled.
 However, you can still invoke chaincode installed using the previous lifecycle model after you enable V2_0 capabilities.